valeriapesce/agrovoc_taxonomy_create_import_csv/README.md

 Instructions:
 - Install the module and the requried dependencies
-- Execute the update_sources_from_sparql.sh script in the module folder under scripts/.
+- Execute the update_sources_from_sparql.sh script in the module root folder.
 This will make the up-to-date CSV files with AGROVOC data ready for import in the module folder under sources/.
 - Execute the Migrate drush command from the Drupal website root: drush migrate:import --group=agrovoc_import

 - Every time a new version of AGROVOC is released, re-execute the update_sources_from_sparql.sh script in the module folder and then execute the Migrate drush command from the Drupal website root: drush migrate:import --group=agrovoc_import